brandonwkerns/jupyter_remote/README.md

 The script assumes that you are using conda on the remote server.
 It also uses a screen session, so screen must also be installed.

+The script is set up to maintain one Jupyter Lab process, and one SSH connection.
+If one or more of these are already running (e.g., you ran this script previously and did not shut it down), it should use the existing Jupyter Lab and/or SSH.
+The output to the screen will reflect this.

 ## Prerequisites:
 - Conda must be installed on the remote server, and there must be an environment with jupyterlab included.
 - Screen is needed on the remote server to spawn the Jupyter Lab in a screen session.